uutzinger/camera/README.md

 * ```blackfly_savetiff.py``` no display but incoporates saving to disk
 * ```blackfly_savehdf5_display.py``` display and incoporates saving to disk
 * ```blackfly_savetiff_display.py``` display andincoporates saving to disk

+## Capture modules

+### **blackflyCapture**
+Simplifies the settings needed for the Blackfly camera.
+Supports trigger out during frame exposure and trigger in for frame start.
+Optimized settings to achieve full frame rate with S BFS-U3-04S2M.

+### **nanoCapture**
+Uses gstreamer pipeline for Jetson Nano.
+Pipline for nvidia conversion and nvarguscamera capture.
+Settings optimized for Sony IMX219 Raspi v2 Module.

+### **cv2Capture**
+Uses the cv2 capture architecture.
+The video subsystem is choosen based on the operating system.

+### **rtspCapture**
+gstreamer based rtsp network stream capture for all platforms.
+gstreamer is called through OpenCV.
+By default OpenCV supports ffmpeg and not gstreamer.
+Jetson Nano does not support ffmpeg but opencv is prebuilt with gstreamer for that platform.

+### **piCapture**
+Interface for picamera module.
+Depricated since cv2Capture is more efficient for the Raspberry Pi.

 ## Changes
 ```